 Military career in the Royal Navy

 24th April 1771, Nelson aged 12 started in the Royal Navy as an ordinary seaman and coxswain on HMS Raisonnable, a 64-gun third-rate ship of the line.
 He was under the command of Captain Maurice Suckling, his uncle.
-A midshipman had become assigned to him in order to give officer training.
+A midshipman was assigned to him in order to give officer training.

 25th July 1771, he gained further experience at sea onboard the merchant ship Mary Anne.
 It departed the Medway, Kent for Jamaica and Tobago.
 The ship returned to Plymouth a year later on 7th July 1772.